pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

   The compression level.
 Default is 3

 storage_engine
-  The storage engine type (local, ssh, s3).
+  The storage engine type (local, ssh, s3, azure).
 Default is local

 encryption
   The encryption mode.
 Default is none.